ouricohen/CEST-gpu/README.md

 # cest-mrf-gpu
-GPU implementation of Bloch-McConnell CEST simulation
+A GPU implementation using PyTorch of a Bloch-McConnell equations solver for use in CEST or CEST-MRF simulations.

+This code is associated with the following publications